Deploying in Google Cloud

 • The ScaleOut Management Console has been enhanced to simplify the deployment and management of Google Cloud virtual machine instances in a cloud-based cluster.
 Using 3-page wizard, a ScaleOut store can be configured to run in an existing Google Cloud environment.

-• ScaleOut Software also provides a set of customizable Python helper scripts and a YAML configuration template to deploy a store using Google’s Deployment Manager from the command line or as part of their existing infrastructure-as-code solution.
+• ScaleOut Software also provides a set of Terraform deployment files to deploy a store using Google’s Infrastructure Manager as part of their existing infrastructure-as-code solution.

 Terminology